braze-inc/braze-docs/_docs/_hidden/private_betas/shopify_collections_sync.md

 ### Step 1: Configure the sort order of your Shopify collection

-1. Specify the order in which results are returned.
+1. Specify the order in which your Shopify collection results are returned by selecting the **Sort Order** on the **Selections** tab for your Shopify collection.
 This includes an option to randomize the sort order.
 2. Enter the maximum number of results (up to 50) for the **Limit number**.
 3. Select **Update Selection**.